Same-sex marriage in Missouri: Lawson v. Kelly

+On November 21, the plaintiffs asked Judge Smith to lift his stay given that St. Louis had been ordered to issue marriage licenses to same-sex couples in State of Missouri v.
+Florida and noting that the state had taken no position on the request.
+He refused on November 25, noting that licenses might be issued "that could later be determined to have been issued in error" if his decision was reversed.
 Attorney General Koster filed a notice of appeal in the Eighth Circuit Court of Appeals on December 5.
 On December 8, the same-sex couples also filed a notice of appeal to contest the district court's rejection of their claim of discrimination on the basis of sexual orientation.

 On December 10, the couples asked the Eighth Circuit to vacate the district court's stay or hear their appeal on an expedited basis.
 On December 20, the couples asked the Eighth Circuit to consider their request to vacate the stay in light of the U.S. Supreme Court's refusal the previous day to grant a stay in a Florida case, Armstrong v.
 Brenner.
 The state replied to the couples' motion on December 24, calling the request for expedited consideration premature given the likelihood that in January the U.S. Supreme Court would agree to hear a same-sex marriage case.
 The state's brief did not mention the district court's stay.
 On January 9, 2015, the couples asked the Eighth Circuit for a "prompt ruling" on their request, noting that the state had offered no argument against lifting the stay and that the Supreme Court had not accepted a petition for certiorari in a same-sex marriage case that day.
 They wrote: "there is no equitable reason to hold the current case in perpetual limbo".
 On January 21, the state asked the court to suspend proceedings pending action by the U.S. Supreme Court in similar same-sex marriage cases.
 The couples supported that request only if the court lifted the stay.
 On January 22, the court refused both to lift the stay and to suspend proceedings.
 It agreed to expedite the case.
 On February 9, the plaintiff couples again asked the Eighth Circuit to lift the stay, citing the Supreme Court's refusal to grant a stay in Searcy v.
 Strange, a same-sex marriage case from Alabama.